“You Princeton folks stole Hamilton and St. Marie, root and branch,

 (In June 1849 Henry and Royal Treat purchased the land that would become Princeton’s original plat and obtained pre-emption rights to the west side.)

-The women filed for pre-emption rights on about 205 acres of Section 7, Township 16 North, Range 12 East on the Fox River.
+The women filed for pre-emption rights on much of their 205 acres of Section 7, Township 16 North, Range 12 East west of the Fox River.
 If they made improvements, they would have first chance to buy the land at the government rate of $1.25 per acre when it became available for public sale.
+McCoy successfully lobbied the Wisconsin territorial legislature for permission to establish a ferry across the Fox River in the south half of Section 7.

-When Wisconsin became a state, Congress welcomed the newcomer with a land grant to fund the Fox-Wisconsin river improvement project intended to connect the Mississippi River to the Great Lakes via the Wisconsin and Fox rivers with a canal at Portage and locks and dams down river.
+When Wisconsin became a territory and later state, Congress welcomed the newcomer with a land grant to fund the Fox-Wisconsin river improvement project intended to connect the Mississippi River to the Great Lakes via the Wisconsin and Fox rivers with a canal at Portage and locks and dams down river.

 “The grant consisted of alternate sections, in a checkerboard pattern, within a strip three miles wide on each side of the upper and lower Fox River,” Richard Courant wrote in “The History of Wisconsin, Volume II” (The State Historical Society of Wisconsin, 1976).
 “The land was to be sold at a minimum price of $1.25 an acre.
 Promptly accepting the grant, the first state Legislature set up a board of public works.”